Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 ready: True
 ---

-In this series of topics we'll be talking through all the moving parts that make up a web application work.
+In this series of topics we'll be talking through all the moving parts that make a web application work.
 We'll start off very simple and add layers of complexity over time so you can see the purpose of every piece of the puzzle.

 ## Before we begin...